Specification (.spec file)

 Discard-previously-queued-similar-calls functions

-This extra-flag only makes sense in combination with either "async" or "delayUntilFormLoads".
-Does not make sense for sync or async-now functions.
+This extra-flag only makes sense in combination with either "async": true or "delayUntilFormLoads": true.
+It does not make sense for sync or async-now functions.

-Just add "discardPreviouslyQueuedSimilarCalls": true (another optional parameter (that by default is false)) to the call definition.
+Just add "discardPreviouslyQueuedSimilarCalls": true (an optional parameter that, by default, is false) to the call definition.
 This flag was also known previously as "globalExclusive" (but that is now deprecated).

 Allow server side calls when component or parent form is not visible